From white pebbled beaches to majestic peaks dressed in vibrant flora, Kefalonia, the largest island in the Ionian Sea, is a slice of Greek paradise.

 4. The Picturesque Village of Assos

 Kefalonia is an island with no shortage of stunning villages and towns, each with its own personality.
-But one village that stands out is the colourful village of Assos, perched on a horse-shoe shaped peninsular.
+But one village that stands out is the colorful village of Assos, perched on a horse-shoe shaped peninsular.

 The village is home to several restaurants, cafes, and a small strip of pebbly beach.
-Arguably one of the best things to do in Assos is walking around the forest-coated peninsular, which juts away from the village.
+Arguably one of the best things to do in Assos is walk around the forest-coated peninsular, which juts away from the village.
 On the peninsula, you will find the well-preserved ruins of a Venetian castle dating back to the 16th century.